yingweiwo

 Additional Infomation

-A structure-activity relationship of the 3- and 6-positions of the pyrazolo[1,5-a]pyrimidine scaffold of the known BMP inhibitors dorsomorphin, 1, LDN-193189, 2, and DMH1, 3, led to the identification of a potent and selective compound for ALK2 versus ALK3.
-The potency contributions of several 3-position substituents were evaluated with subtle structural changes leading to significant changes in potency.
-From these studies, a novel 5-quinoline molecule was identified and designated an MLPCN probe molecule, ML347, which shows >300-fold selectivity for ALK2 and presents the community with a selective molecular probe for further biological evaluation.
+Through structure-activity relationship studies of the 3- and 6-position substituents of the pyrazolo[1,5-a]pyrimidine skeletons of known bone morphogenetic protein inhibitors dorsomorphin (1), LDN-193189 (2), and DMH1 (3), a compound with high selectivity for ALK2 was identified.
+The study evaluated the contribution of several 3-position substituents to the compound's activity, finding that subtle structural changes could lead to significant alterations in activity.
+Based on these studies, we identified a novel 5-quinoline molecule and named it the MLPCN probe molecule ML347.
+The molecule exhibits over 300-fold selectivity for ALK2, providing a selective molecular probe for further biological evaluation.
 [1]

-The bone morphogenetic protein (BMP) signaling cascade is aberrantly activated in human non-small cell lung cancer (NSCLC) but not in normal lung epithelial cells, suggesting that blocking BMP signaling may be an effective therapeutic approach for lung cancer.
-Previous studies demonstrated that some BMP antagonists, which bind to extracellular BMP ligands and prevent their association with BMP receptors, dramatically reduced lung tumor growth.
-However, clinical application of protein-based BMP antagonists is limited by short half-lives, poor intra-tumor delivery as well as resistance caused by potential gain-of-function mutations in the downstream of the BMP pathway.
-Small molecule BMP inhibitors which target the intracellular BMP cascades would be ideal for anticancer drug development.
-In a zebrafish embryo-based structure and activity study, we previously identified a group of highly selective small molecule inhibitors specifically antagonizing the intracellular kinase domain of BMP type I receptors.
-In the present study, we demonstrated that DMH1, one of such inhibitors, potently reduced lung cell proliferation, promoted cell death, and decreased cell migration and invasion in NSCLC cells by blocking BMP signaling, as indicated by suppression of Smad 1/5/8 phosphorylation and gene expression of Id1, Id2 and Id3.
-Additionally, DMH1 treatment significantly reduced the tumor growth in human lung cancer xenograft model.
-In conclusion, our study indicates that small molecule inhibitors of BMP type I receptors may offer a promising novel strategy for lung cancer treatment.[5]
+The bone morphogenetic protein (BMP) signaling cascade is aberrantly activated in human non-small cell lung cancer (NSCLC) but not in normal lung epithelial cells, suggesting that blocking the BMP signaling pathway may be an effective treatment for lung cancer.
+Previous studies have shown that some BMP antagonists can bind to extracellular BMP ligands and prevent them from binding to BMP receptors, thereby significantly inhibiting lung tumor growth.
+However, the clinical application of protein-based BMP antagonists is limited by their short half-life, low intratumoral delivery efficiency, and resistance caused by potential gain-of-function mutations downstream of the BMP pathway.
+Small-molecule BMP inhibitors targeting the intracellular BMP signaling pathway are ideal for anticancer drug development.
+In a previous structure-activity study based on zebrafish embryos, we identified a group of highly selective small-molecule inhibitors that specifically antagonize the intracellular kinase domain of the BMP type I receptor.
+In this study, we demonstrated that one of these inhibitors, DMH1, effectively inhibited the proliferation of non-small cell lung cancer (NSCLC) cells, promoted cell death, and reduced cell migration and invasion.
+DMH1 exerts its effects by inhibiting the phosphorylation of Smad 1/5/8 and the gene expression of Id1, Id2, and Id3.
+Furthermore, DMH1 treatment significantly inhibited tumor growth in a human lung cancer xenograft model.
+In summary, our study suggests that small molecule inhibitors of BMP type I receptors may provide a promising new strategy for the treatment of lung cancer.
+[5]

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.